s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 Now, what if we write some logic in our contract's `receive()` function to call the `withdraw()` function again?
 The `withdraw()` function will be called again before updating the balances of our first withdraw call, which means we still have the balances even after withdrawing.
 The checks in the `withdraw()` function for the second call will be passed, and our contract will receive the ether again.
 This process can continue indefinitely, but we will encounter an `out of gas` error.

-The `out of gas` error occurs because in a transaction, we can use a maximum of `3 million` gas.
+The `out of gas` error occurs because, in a transaction, we can use a maximum of `3 million` gas.
 If we use more gas than the limit, we will get an error.
 As the logic we wrote creates an infinite loop, we need to change it so that we just drain the contract.

 Another thing to consider is that the balance is updated after the calls.
 Let's assume in our `receive()` function, we just write the logic to call the `withdraw()` function twice.
 The calls will be as follows: